Quickstart

 Deployment

-Decode GA4 is installed by copying the following script to your BigQuery console, updating the configuration and running the updated script.
+Decode GA4 is installed by copying the following script to your BigQuery console, updating the configuration options and running the updated script.

 Note that all configuration options